Murder of Reagan Tokes: Legal reforms

-Tokes’s parents began working with lawmakers to address what they see as the systemic failures that led to her murder.
+Tokes's parents began working with lawmakers to address what they see as the systemic failures that led to her murder.
 In 2018, the Reagan Tokes Act was introduced in the Ohio House and Senate.
 In December 2018, part of the Reagan Tokes Act was signed into law by Governor John Kasich.

 The portion of the Reagan Tokes Act that became law in 2018 requires judges to sentence offenders responsible for class one and two felonies (which are the most serious felonies in Ohio) to a range of years in prison consisting of a minimum term and a maximum term.
-If the offender is being sentenced for a single offense the maximum term is the minimum term plus fifty percent.
-For example, a judge imposes a minimum term of four years.
-The maximum term would be four years plus fifty percent, which is two years.
-The maximum term would, therefore, be six years.
-If the offender is given several terms to be served concurrently or consecutively the maximum sentence adds fifty percent of the longest minimum term for the most serious felony for which they are being sentenced.
+If the offender is being sentenced for a single offense, the maximum term is 150% of the minimum term.
+For example, if a judge imposes a minimum term of four years, the maximum term would be 150% of four years, which is six years.
+If the offender is given several terms to be served concurrently or consecutively, the maximum sentence is 150% of the longest minimum term for the most serious felony for which they are being sentenced.

 Under the Reagan Tokes Act, offenders are presumed to be released at the end of the minimum term.
 To extend the prison term, the ODRC must hold an administrative hearing and find that the inmate engaged in improper conduct and is a continued threat to society, was placed in extended restrictive housing, and/or was classified as a level three, four, five or higher security level.
 In a written statement, State Rep. Kristin Boggs said: “This legislation is the first step to make Ohio safer by ensuring that the most violent offenders who have demonstrated while in prison that they continue to pose a danger to society, are not automatically released back into our neighborhoods.”